QuoIntelligence/api-client/README.md

 Quointelligence API client module(s)

 ## Licence
-This project is licensed under the MIT License - see the [LICENSE file](/LICENSE) for details.
+This project is licensed under the Apache License - see the [LICENSE file](/LICENSE) for details.